oracky/Corona-virus-Europe-analysis/README.md

-# Corona-virus-Europe-analysis
-Short analysis of SARS-CoV-2 in Europe

-[IN PROGRESS]
+# Corona virus analysis showing relations between GDP of european countries and effects of SARS-CoV-2019